 Dr. Richard N. Fedorak

-the President of the Canadian Digestive Health Foundation (CDHF) and a member of the Medical Staff at both the University of Alberta Hospitals and the Cross Cancer Institute.
-Dr. Fedorak is a Consulting Physician at the Stollery Children’s Health Centre of Northern Alberta and the Royal Alexandra Hospital.
+the President of the Canadian Digestive Health Foundation (CDHF) and a member of the medical staff at both the University of Alberta Hospital and Cross Cancer Institute.
+Dr. Fedorak is a Consulting Physician at the Stollery Hospital and the Royal Alexandra Hospital.

 In 1978, Dr. Fedorak received his medical degree with First Class Honours from the University of Alberta.
-His postdoctoral training included an internship at the University of Western Ontario, in London, Ontario, and residency training in General Internal Medicine at the University of Toronto.
-His Gastroenterology Clinical and Research Fellowship training was carried out at the University of Chicago and Columbia University.
+His postdoctoral training included an internship at the University of Western Ontario and residency training in general internal medicine at the University of Toronto.
+His gastroenterology clinical and research fellowship training was carried out at the University of Chicago and Columbia University.
 In 1987, Dr. Fedorak returned to the University of Alberta as a Clinical Investigator for the Alberta Heritage Foundation for Medical Research.

 Faculty of Medicine & Dentistry, University of Alberta,

 2J2.01 WCM Centre,

 Dr. John Meddings is the Dean of the University of Calgary’s Cumming School of Medicine.
 He has interests in medical leadership and medical policy in Alberta.